canonical/lxd/doc/dev-lxd.md

 ## Authentication
 Queries on `/dev/lxd/sock` will only return information related to the requesting instance.
-To figure out where a request comes from, LXD will extract the initial socket ucred and compare that to the list of instances it manages.
+To figure out where a request comes from, LXD will extract the initial socket's user credentials and compare that to the list of instances it manages.

 ## Protocol